6 of 6 portraits of Thomas Armstrong

 - Thomas Armstrong (circa 1808-1881), Upholsterer; father of Mary Anne Hollyer (née Armstrong).
 Sitter associated with 6 portraits.

 - Mark Gerson (1921-), Photographer.
-Artist associated with 276 portraits, Sitter in 2 portraits.
+Artist associated with 277 portraits, Sitter in 2 portraits.

-Harold Wilson narrowly wins the general election for the Labour Party, the first of his four election victories.Peter Allen and Gwynne Evans become the last people to be executed in the United Kingdom before capital punishment was abolished in 1965.The Sun newspaper replaces the Daily Herald.
+Peter Allen and Gwynne Evans become the last people to be executed in the United Kingdom before capital punishment was abolished in 1965.

 Art and scienceTop of the Pops begins its rein as the longest running television music show.
-The first broadcast was presented by Jimmy Savile and included the Rolling Stones, Dusty Springfield, The Hollies and The Beatles, who were the show's first number 1 with I Want to Hold Your Hand
+The first broadcast was presented by Jimmy Savile and included the Rolling Stones, Dusty Springfield, The Hollies and The Beatles, who were the show's first number 1 with I Want to Hold Your Hand.

 InternationalThe Civil Rights Act is passed in the USA, outlawing discrimination based on race, colour, religion, sex or national origin.
-The Act abolished the 'Jim Crow Laws' in the Southern States, making forced segregation illegal.After spending two years in prison Nelson Mandela is sentenced to Life in Prison for the crimes of sabotage and crimes equivalent to treason against the Republic of South Africa.
+The Act abolished the 'Jim Crow Laws' in the Southern States, making forced segregation illegal.